 Leslie Fisher’s interest in technology began while studying music at the University of Southern California.
 She quickly realized the value of utilizing computers for music mixing and recording.
-She grabbed her 300 baud modem, jumped on the internet (before anyone really called it the internet) and started looking for music resources.
-She soon realized she was spending more time discovering technology than playing music so she changed her major and tried to figure out what geeky thing she could do for the rest of her life.
+She grabbed her 300 baud modem, jumped on the Internet (before anyone really called it the internet) and started looking for music resources.
+She soon realized she was spending more time discovering technology than playing music, so she changed her major and tried to figure out what geeky thing she could do for the rest of her life.

 In 1997, Leslie was roadkill on Apple’s road to recovery and part of their massive lay off.
-She planned to spend most of her huge severance package golfing and waiting a few months to look for a job.
+Leslie planned to spend most of her huge severance package golfing and waiting a few months to look for a job.
 The day after her layoff, her phone began to ring with Apple customers requesting consulting, training, and presentation services.
 Before she could say fore, Fisher Technologies Inc. was created to help educators with their technology implementations and decisions.

 Fisher Technologies Inc. is now a worldwide company (meaning one employee named Leslie gets to travel the world teaching) specializing in presenting emerging and practical technology solutions to educators all over the world.